 HMO vs. PPO for DentalHMO and PPO plans for dental care—called DHMO and DPPO—work just the same way as regular HMOs and PPOs.
 A DHMO will require a primary care dentist and usually comes with lower out-of-pocket expenses and typically no coverage outside of the network.10

-- In 2018, 49 percent of workers enrolled in an employer-supplied health insurance plan chose a PPO, compared to just 16 percent of workers who chose an HMO.
+- In 2020, 47% of covered workers enrolled in an employer-supplied health insurance plan chose a PPO, compared to just 13% of covered workers who chose an HMO.